selfhostx/ansible/roles/bacula/README.md

 # ansible-role-bacula

-This Role can install any component of the backup system "bacula".
+This Role installs any component of the backup system "bacula" AND configures everything (including agent configs like filesets for all systems) so you can use bacula gitops-style (aka do everything from ansible).

 ## quick bacula introduction